Border guard: Hong Kong

 Hong Kong Police Force officers patrol the border with mainland China, but they are not border guards at entry points.
 Prior to 1995, this role was performed by British Army units stationed in Hong Kong.

 Various police checkpoint booths (boundary crossing) are found along roads and are in the outside Closed Areas.
-Manned by uniformed Hong Kong Police officers, vehicle occupants must present papers and/or permits in order to proceed to the border.
+Staffed by uniformed Hong Kong Police officers, vehicle occupants must present papers and/or permits in order to proceed to the border.
 These officers act as informal border guards, which do not exist in Hong Kong as there is no international boundary with mainland China.

 All three border agencies are responsibilities of the Security Bureau.

 Hungary

 In Hungary border control belongs to police since 2007.
 There is no different organization for this role.
 Policemen serving on the border have the very same uniform as those inside the country.
-Previously the Frontier Guard or Border Guard was a separate agency, the :hu:Határőrség Magyarországon.
+Previously the Frontier Guard or Border Guard was a separate agency, the Border Guard.